saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

    - [Espresso via saucectl](/mobile-apps/automated-testing/espresso-xcuitest/espresso/#networkcapture)
    - [XCUITest via saucectl](/mobile-apps/automated-testing/espresso-xcuitest/xcuitest/#networkcapture)

 Now you can start your live or automated testing session.
-Your network logs will be captured and displayed in the test results page as well as inside the live testing window.
+Your network logs will be captured and displayed in the test results page as well as During a Live Testing session with the Developer Options window.

 ## Accessing Network Traffic in Realtime (Live Testing)

 To be able to observe network traffic in realtime:

-1. Enable network capture for your app like described above.
-You can skip this step for cross browser testing.
-2. Navigate to **Live** -> **Mobile App**/**Cross Browser**
+1. Navigate to **Live** -> **Mobile App**/**Cross Browser**
-3. Choose device and start a session.
+2. Choose device and start a session.
-4. Launch the network inspector
+3. Launch the network inspector

 <img src={useBaseUrl('img/mobile-apps/network-capture-1.png')} alt="Select Developer Options" width="650"/>
 <img src={useBaseUrl('img/mobile-apps/network-capture-2.png')} alt="Start capture" width="650"/>